How to Stream Education Live Globally: CDN, ABR & Delivery Guide (2026)

 Table of Contents

-• Why global education streaming matters more in 2026
+• Why global delivery is the real challenge in 2026

-• Common use cases (universities, schools, and businesses)
+• Common use cases and their delivery requirements

 • The global education streaming blueprint